 But it’s very strong and very floral, so I added wild orange or bergamot (a light citrus scent) to “soften” it.
 I’ve used all of these mixtures as a perfume (separately, not together); I put some of them in roller bottles for easy application and the rest in regular oil bottles.

 I also used a couple of the combinations as a bath oil and a massage oil.
 I sweet-talked my husband into giving me several massages (it wasn’t that hard!).
 And I took the advice of a midwife friend, who suggested rolling or massaging the oil mixtures onto the lower abdomen (over the ovaries).
 After several weeks of experimentation, here’s what I learned:

 So, for example, if I worked hard all day, never took a break, worked until bedtime and fell into bed exhausted, no amount of ylang ylang (or anything else) was going to conjure up a sensual mood!
 It just wasn’t going to happen.

 Now, you might be thinking, “Well, making a plan and taking some time to unwind could put you in the mood without essential oils.”
 And you’re right – it could.
 At this point I don’t know if something inherent in the oils increases sensuality or libido, or if they create a placebo effect.

-If you want to experiment with essential oils, consider first trying ylang ylang oil or a blend designed to promote sensuality.
+If you want to experiment with essential oils for sex or sensuality, consider first trying ylang ylang oil or a blend designed to promote sensuality.
 If you have a friend who sells essential oils, ask to try some samples.
 You can also buy them in many health food stores and high-end grocery stores.

 ( Please note: This post does not provide medical or counseling advice.
 If you’re experiencing significant problems related to sexuality, please talk with a physician or professional counselor.)